 In many views, some data dimensions will not be shown in the columns and rows, but as drop-bown boxes in the toolbar.
 Use the mouse to select in the boxes.
-You can use the keyboard to search items.
-In the above example, these controls are:
+You can also use the keyboard to search items by